What is PCLA?

-Our Vision: To be a strong, viable and well-respected volunteer organization that is aware of the past, while focusing on future generations by advocating policies that preserve our irreplaceable and beautiful habitat.
+Our Vision: To be a strong, viable, and well-respected volunteer organization that is aware of the past, while focusing on future generations by advocating policies that preserve our irreplaceable and beautiful habitat.

-Mission Statement: Working, Educating and Advocating for Quality Lake Living since 1963.
+Mission Statement: Working, Educating, and Advocating for Quality Lake Living since 1963.

 PCLA guards our wetlands by working to reduce shoreline erosion.
-We also educate residents and visitors about what they can do to protect this irreplacable natural resource.
+We also educate residents and visitors about what they can do to protect this irreplaceable natural resource.
 Pickerel and Crooked Lakes comprise a rich, beautiful habitat.
 We encourage you to keep it healthy for the next generation, while you enjoy it to the fullest.